 A review of the Group's trading operations, KPIs and principal risks and uncertainties is contained in the Strategic Report on page 2.
+The financial highlights shown on page I are deemed to be the KPIs of the Group.

 Employment policies